-Dirk Schaefer in conversation with Stanley Schtinter (purge.xxx)
+Tscherkassky’s composer and sound designer Dirk Schaefer was in conversation with Stanley Schtinter (purge.xxx) following the screening.

 Peter Tscherkassky, born 1956 (Vienna, Austria).
 Lives and works in Vienna.